prakashgithubnew/CoreJava/Spring/SpringCloud/readme.md

 client will make a query to registry directly to connect with any service.

 SSD
-client will make a query to LB to identify the service and connect.LB will check with registry to identify the service
+client will make a query to LB to identify the service and connect.
+LB will check with registry to identify the service

 **Kafka or RabbitMQ**